vmware-tanzu/function-buildpacks-for-knative/invokers/python/README.md

 ### Kubernetes Health Endpoints

-The Python Invoker has health endpoints exposed by `healthz`.
-By default, the path is found at `localhost:8080/healthz/live` or `localhost:8080/healthz/ready`.
+The Python Invoker has health endpoints exposed by default at the path `/health`.
+They can be accesssed by appending `/health/live` or `/health/ready` to your app's existing path.